sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/rod_cutting_problem/readme.md

 SC = o(n)
 TC = o(n^2)

+Rod Cutting Problem - Time Complexity Analysis & Fixes The given implementation has several issues:

+Incorrect Base Case:
+The method should check if i is less than or equal to 0, not just i == 0.
+Incorrect Indexing in price Array: price[j-1] should be replaced with price[j], as price is typically 1-based indexed.
+Exponential Time Complexity:
+The function recursively calls itself multiple times for the same value of i, leading to an exponential time complexity (O(2ⁿ)).
+Missing Memoization:
+Without memoization, it recomputes subproblems, which is inefficient.
+Loop Should Start from 1 but be Bounded by i Instead of price.length:
+If j > i, i - j becomes negative, which is incorrect.

 Bottom top:

 i depends on i -1 , i-2 ..
 0. Here we have to store all previous answer because i is depends on everything previous prices